ErfanKeyhani-1/eVim/README.md

 ### 2. Install Packer.nvim

-**eVimConf** uses [packer.nvim](https://github.com/wbthomason/packer.nvim) as the plugin manager.
+**eVim** uses [packer.nvim](https://github.com/wbthomason/packer.nvim) as the plugin manager.
 If you don't have `packer.nvim` installed, install it using the following command:

 ```bash
 git clone --depth 1 https://github.com/wbthomason/packer.nvim\